 An express retrospective application of the jurisdiction of the treaty intends to protect existing investment.
 However, it does not cover acts committed prior to entry into force of the BIT.
 In the case of Maffezini v.
-Spain 32, the Tribunal held that its' jurisdiction could extend to acts occurring prior to the entry into force of the BIT, if the facts shaped a dispute which arose after the entry into force of the BIT.
+Spain,33 the Tribunal held that its' jurisdiction could extend to acts occurring prior to the entry into force of the BIT, if the facts shaped a dispute which arose after the entry into force of the BIT.

 This is opposed to the case of Lucchetti v.
-Peru33 and Jan de Nul & Dredging International v.
-Eqypt34 where the acts were committed prior to entry into force of the BIT and were already pending adjudication in domestic courts.
-Further, adverse acts based on the same dispute, if committed after the BIT entered into force, would not fall under its jurisdiction.
+Peru34 and Jan de Nul & Dredging International v.
+Egypt35 where the acts were committed prior to entry into force of the BIT and were already pending adjudication in domestic courts.